 The Bosphorus Bridge is one of the three bridges between Asia and Europe.
-It is 1560 meter long and 165 meter high.
+It is 1560 meter long and 165 meters high.

-The Istanbul Archaeology Museums consist of three main museum; Archaeological Museum , Museum of the Ancient Orient and Museum of Islamic Art.
-The Ottoman sultan Abdülaziz was so impressed by the archaeological museums in Paris and in Vienna, he wanted a similar archaeological museum to be established in Istanbul.
+The Istanbul Archaeology Museums consist of three main museums; Archaeological Museum, Museum of the Ancient Orient and Museum of Islamic Art.
+The Ottoman Sultan Abdülaziz was so impressed by the archaeological museums in Paris and in Vienna, he wanted a similar archaeological museum to be established in Istanbul.
 You can visit this museum from 9 till 19, except Mondays.

-Rahmi M. Koç Museum is a private industrial museum of history of transport, industry and communications.
-Inside the museum, you can find old racing cars, sports cars , salon/coupe and convertible cars, old Istanbul tram, Sultan's carriage, narrow-gauge steam locomotive , cargo vessel, motorboat, aviation parts collection, aircraft engines, plane, Thomas Edison telegraph patent model, Strassbourg turret clock and many more!
+Rahmi M. Koç Museum is a private industrial museum of the history of transport, industry, and communications.
+Inside the museum, you can find old racing cars, sports cars, salon/coupe and convertible cars, old Istanbul tram, Sultan's carriage, narrow-gauge steam locomotive, cargo vessel, motorboat, aviation parts collection, aircraft engines, plane, Thomas Edison telegraph patent model, Strassbourg turret clock and many more!

-The Turkish and Islamic Arts Museum was built in 1524 and inside the museum you can find collections of Islamic calligraphy, tiles, and rugs and many more ethnographic displays.
+The Turkish and Islamic Arts Museum were built in 1524 and inside the museum, you can find collections of Islamic calligraphy, tiles, and rugs and many more ethnographic displays.